 Can I use a VPN to bypass school or workplace restrictions in Edge?

 You may be able to bypass certain restrictions, but be mindful of policy compliance.
 Always follow local rules and corporate or school guidelines.
-Is touch vpn safe and private?
-A comprehensive guide to touch vpn safety, privacy, encryption, and alternatives
+Free vpn on microsoft edge

 What about Firefox, Chrome, or Safari—can I use the same VPN there?